davidcosc/davidos/README.md

 ### 4.1 Port mapped and memory mapped I/O

+In chapter 3 we mentioned, that addresses may refer to registers of I/O devices.
+We also briefly covered the importance of the control bus for setting the read/write status.

-In section 3 we mentioned, that an address on the CPUs address bus can either be interpreted by an additional data or I/O bus.
-As a result a single address may refer to 2 different parts of the system, depending on which bus was used to access it.
-This means, that we have 2 separate address spaces sharing the same addresses.
+In x86 processors starting with the 8086, the control bus has another important function.
+Apart from the read/write status, the CPU can set an I/O request status.
+Based on the status, devices connected to the bus were signalled to handle the incoming address on the address bus differently.
+This means the same address on the address bus can refer to two different things.
+As a result, we have 2 separate address spaces sharing the same addresses.

-We call the address space referred to by the data bus "memory space".
+If the I/O request status is not set, we call the address space referred to "memory space".
 We call addresses within this space "memory addresses".
 The main purpose of using the memory address space is to access main memory aka RAM.
 Another purpose is to perform input/output between the CPU and peripheral devices using memory mapped I/O. Some addresses of the memory address space are reserved for specific registers of some peripheral devices.
-For example, if the CPU attempts to write some data to such an address, that data is written directly to the mapped devices register and not to RAM.
+If the CPU attempts to write some data to such an address, that data is written directly to the mapped devices register and not to RAM.
 As a result not all of RAM is available to us.
-A concret example of this would be the VGA video text buffer.
+A concret example of this would be the VGA text buffer.
 It is mapped to addresses 0xb8000 to 0xbffff.
 This amounts to 32 KB we can not address inside RAM, thus reducing the actual available RAM by 32 KB.
 If all devices used memory mapped I/O, a lot of RAM would not be available to us.
-This would be especially problematic in earlier x86 Systems.
+Today this would not realy pose a problem.
+Earlier x86 Systems are a different matter.
 As we learned in section 3.1 we only have 1 MB of memory available in real mode.
-To tackle this issue Intel set up a second address space via the I/O bus.
+To tackle this issue Intel set up a second address space.

-We call the address space referred to by the I/O bus "I/O space".
+If the I/O requrest status is set, we call the address space referred to "I/O space".
 We call addresses within this space "I/O ports".
 Almost all peripheral devices have some of their registers mapped to the I/O address space.
 In our code we can signal the CPU to use I/O ports by using the special instruction IN and OUT.

-Physically there are different ways a CPU can switch between using the I/O or memory space.
-In our case the CPU has a common/shared data and address bus, but separate control lines for I/O and memory.
-Depending on which of these control lines is set to on, the currently selected address on the address bus either refers to memory or I/O address space.

 ### 4.2 CPU